October Carnivore Challenge is OPEN

 Summary

 This article on the Carnivore Diet vs Atkins Diet is a thorough review of the rules, foods, and performance of these two diets.
-Both approaches try to maximise protein and fat and minimise carbs to reach ketosis and promote weight loss.
+Both approaches try to maximize protein and fat and minimize carbs to reach ketosis and promote weight loss.

 To stay healthy and reach your health and fitness goals, you need to consult a healthcare professional and, at the same time, increase your knowledge about different dietary approaches, which is what 5 Minute Body tries to help you with.